top of page

 • Developer: Pillow Castle Games

 Playing puzzles can be one of the activities to manage stress.
-Moreover, puzzle games create a sense of accomplishment, release dopamine and refine focus—but how does the latter help reduce stress?
+Moreover, puzzle–relaxing games create a sense of accomplishment, release dopamine and refine focus—but how does the latter help reduce stress?
 To put it simply, when your brain is set on trying to figure out a solution to something, it is distracted from the negative external forces one may face.

-Superliminal is a great stress relieving game if this genre is up your alley.
+Superliminal is a great stress relief game if this genre is up your alley.
 Instead of traditional puzzles where players would have to match up colours or shapes, Superliminal plays with optical illusions, forced perspectives and physics.
-Its premise surrounds a main character, who is partaking in a dream study.
+Its premise surrounds a main character who is partaking in a dream study.
 But the dream loops, and players are stuck in a seemingly endless cycle.
 The goal of the game is to wake up.

 2. Cosy Games: Frog Detective